TomasBagdanavicius/firstile-css/README.md

 ### Utilising Your Own HTTP Server

-If you have your own HTTP server, the simpliest way is to just copy all project files into a desired location inside your document root directory and then run it in your browser.
+If you have your own HTTP server, the simplest way is to just copy all project files into a desired location inside your document root directory and then run it in your browser.

 ### Using Docker